Frequently Asked Questions about the Public Debt

 Has Treasury ever suspended reinvestment of all or part of the G Fund before?

-Note: The Bureau of Fiscal Service's Office of Public Debt Accounting maintains this FAQ.
+Note: The Bureau of the Fiscal Service maintains this FAQ.
 Keep in mind that these questions may not fit all situations and are only intended as a guideline.